 \subsection{Hierarchical modelling of the AMR}

-We model the AMRs within a hierarchical Bayesian framework that accounts for the small number of clusters per progenitor.
-Rather than fitting each progenitor independently, we adopt a partially pooled model in which enrichment parameters vary between progenitors but are regularised by a common population-level distribution, stabilising inference for sparsely sampled systems while permitting genuine inter-progenitor differences.
+We modelled the AMRs within a hierarchical Bayesian framework that accounts for the small number of clusters per progenitor.
+Rather than fitting each progenitor independently, we adopted a partially pooled model in which enrichment parameters vary between progenitors but are regularised by a common population-level distribution, stabilising inference for sparsely sampled systems while permitting genuine inter-progenitor differences.